realJohnDoe/Python-8/Eyes/eyes-en.md

 pgzrun.go() # must be last
 ```

-Does the distance seem to be calculated correctly?
+Is the distance calculated correctly?
 Move the mouse pointer slowly and check.

 # Moving pupil